Mission San Luis de Apalache: Buildings

-The buildings at San Luis included Spanish and Apalachee residential areas, the Franciscan Church and Spanish fort, as well as the native Council House, which was one of the largest historic Indian structures in the southeastern United States at the time holding 2,000–3,000 people.
+The buildings at San Luis included Spanish and Apalachee residential areas, the Franciscan Church and Spanish fort, as well as the native Council House, which is the largest known historic Indian structure in the southeastern United States at the time holding 2,000–3,000 people.

 In the early 1680s, the blockhouse was pulled down and replaced with a temporary makeshift barracks.
 The garrison was then expanded to 40 men, and sometimes even more for special expeditions.

 In 1688, San Marcos de Apalache at St. Marks was also built from lumber cut at San Luis, but it was left to rot when the skilled laborers were diverted to construct a fort in Apalachicola Province in 1689.
 This fort was staffed by 20 soldiers and 20 Apalachee warriors.

-From 1695–1697 San Luis's new blockhouse was built.
+From 1695 to 1697 San Luis's new blockhouse was built.
 In mid-April 1696, the governor reported that it was completed except for one-third of the roof.
 Work was then suspended because of the spring planting.

 In 1698, San Luis Apalachees were seriously alienated when Spaniards commandeered some of their houses and land; Spaniards also took lumber intended for church repairs and forced Indians to build houses for them.

 In October 1702, an attempt to turn the blockhouse into a proper fort began after the defeat of a Spanish-Apalachee force on the Flint River.
 The fort would have a palisade and parapets, as well as a dry moat.
 It was apparently completed in 1703 despite the impact of a severe epidemic.
-At the end of July 1704, following a series of raids by English colonists from the Province of Carolina and their Creek allies, the diminished Spanish garrison destroyed the fort and withdrew to St. Augustine.
+At the end of July 1704, following a series of raids by English colonists from the Province of Carolina and their Creek allies throughout the Apalachee Territory, the Apalachee washed their hands of the Spanish.
+Unwilling to fight with the Spanish any longer, the Apalachee dispersed to the west, east, and north; some willingly, while many others were enslaved by the English.
+When San Luis was abandoned the Apalachee and Spanish together burned the fort and the entire village to the ground.

 Beginning in 1996, Renker Eich Parks Architects, of St. Petersburg, Florida, with Herchel Sheperd, FAIA, undertook designing the reconstruction of many of the buildings in the mission using archeological and historical evidence to conjecture the architecture of the buildings to how they would originally have been built.
 The buildings that have since been reconstructed include the Church, the Convento, the Council House, the Chief's House, the Fort and Blockhouse, and a typical Spanish House as well as many minor features around the site.
+Many of these buildings were built directly atop their historical location.

+Today

+Mission San Luis is a living history museum that features an artifact gallery of items recovered from the site, many reconstructed buildings, and third-person interpreters dressed in historical wardrobe.
+The site covers 64-acres and includes the history of the Mission and subsequent land holders.